sjova/cypress-typescript/README.md

 Initially, you need to run `yarn install`.
 After that, you can execute Cypress with one of these two npm scripts: `yarn cy:open` or `yarn cy:run`.

-## Visual Studio Code

-TODO: Will add more details

 ### Visual Studio Code Extensions

 - [Cypress Fixture-IntelliSense](https://marketplace.visualstudio.com/items?itemName=JosefBiehler.cypress-fixture-intellisense): Supports your [cy.fixture\(\)](https://docs.cypress.io/api/commands/fixture) and [cy.route\(..., "fixture:"\)](https://docs.cypress.io/api/commands/route) commands by providing intellisense for existing fixtures.